greiman/ChNil/README.md

 If you are installing from GitHub repo zips, rename the folder ChNil before copying it to your Arduino/libraries folder.

-Please read ChNil.htlm for more information.
+Please read ChNil.html for more information.
 See the Examples section of the html documentation.

 Start with the ChNilBlink example which is traditional for almost every RTOS.